A Twistorial Description of the IKKT-Matrix Model: Twistor construction for gravHS-SDYM

 By integrating out the $B$ fields, we end up with a gravitational-type HS-YM (gravHS-YM) action

 It is easy to see that the above action contains at most 4 derivatives in the interactions.
 Hence, it is a local gravitational higher-spin theory.
 This theory is can be thought of as the higher-derivative extension version of the HS-YM in \cite{Tran:2021ukl}.
-In particular, it is also a parity-invariant theory.
-Therefore, it would be interesting to look for more local parity-invariant theories of higher spins in this way.
+Note that due to the expansion purely in terms of unprimed indices, the above theory is intrinsically chiral.